Fiscal Management

 Reviewed: 7/10; 10/12; 12/13; 5/15; 12/18

-Related Policy (Code#): 802.3
+Related Policy: 802.3

-In making investments, the school district shall exercise the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use to meet the goals of the investment program.
+In making investments, the school district will exercise the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use to meet the goals of the investment program.

 School district funds are monies of the district, including operating funds.
 Operating funds of the school district are funds which are reasonably expected to be used during a current budget year or within 15 months of receipt.
 When investing operating funds, the investments must mature within 397 days or less.
-If, during the current budget year an amount of public funds will exceed operating funds by at least 33 percent, the amount of public funds that exceed operating funds by greater than 33 percent may be invested in certificates of deposit at federally insured depository institutions which mature within 63 months or less, in accordance with state and federal laws.
+If, during the current budget year an amount of public funds will exceed operating funds by at least 33%, the amount of public funds that exceed operating funds by greater than 33% may be invested in certificates of deposit at federally insured depository institutions which mature within 63 months or less, in accordance with state and federal laws.
 When investing funds other than operating funds, the investments must mature according to the need for the funds.

-It will also be the responsibility of the board secretary, in conjunction with the treasurer, to develop a system of investment practices and internal controls over the investment practices.
+It is also the responsibility of the board treasurer to develop a system of investment practices and internal controls over the investment practices.
 The investment practices are designed to prevent losses, to document the officer's and employee's responsibility for elements of the investment process, and to address the capability of the management.
-The board secretary, in conjunction with the treasurer, will review the investment practices and internal controls process with the superintendent annually.

 Adopted: 6/70